OwlAIProject/Owl/README.md

 To help orient newcomers to the code base, we will trace the complete path that data takes through the system, from speech to displayed summary.

-#### Streaming Bluetooth Device Example: Xiao ESP32S3 Sense
+#### Streaming Bluetooth Device Example: XIAO ESP32S3 Sense

-Bluetooth-based devices, like the Xiao ESP32S3 Sense board in this example, connect to the iOS client application (`clients/ios`) and communicate with it continuously.
+Bluetooth-based devices, like the XIAO ESP32S3 Sense board in this example, connect to the iOS client application (`clients/ios`) and communicate with it continuously.

 1. Audio is continuously picked up by the Sense board's microphone at 16 KHz and encoded to AAC.
 This reduces packets to a third of their original size, which is important because transmission consumes the most power.
 Packets are broadcast via BLE as fast as they are recorded in the board firmware's `loop()` function found in `clients/xiao-esp32s3-sense/firmware/src/main.cpp`.